nodejs/undici/docs/docs/api/Dispatcher.md

 - `store` - The [`CacheStore`](/docs/docs/api/CacheStore.md) to store and retrieve responses from.
 Default is [`MemoryCacheStore`](/docs/docs/api/CacheStore.md#memorycachestore).
 - `methods` - The [**safe** HTTP methods](https://www.rfc-editor.org/rfc/rfc9110#section-9.2.1) to cache the response of.
+- `cacheByDefault` - The default expiration time to cache responses by if they don't have an explicit expiration.
+If this isn't present, responses without explicit expiration will not be cached.
+Default `undefined`.
+- `type` - The type of cache for Undici to act as.
+Can be `shared` or `private`.
+Default `shared`.

 ## Instance Events